shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ### Readings

+> Tiffany Chan, [Author Function](https://github.com/eltiffster/authorFunction), 'Context' section.
+2017.
-Karawynn Long.
+<br> Karawynn Long.
 "Language is a Poor Heuristic for Intelligence".
-Nine Lives blog, June 26, 2023. [link](https://karawynn.substack.com/p/language-is-a-poor-heuristic-for)
+Nine Lives blog, June 26, 2023. [link](https://karawynn.substack.com/p/language-is-a-poor-heuristic-for) <br> Wang, Angie.

-Wang, Angie.
 "Is My Toddler a Stochastic Parrot?".
-The New Yorker, November 15, 2023. [link](https://www.newyorker.com/humor/sketchbook/is-my-toddler-a-stochastic-parrot.)
+The New Yorker, November 15, 2023. [link](https://www.newyorker.com/humor/sketchbook/is-my-toddler-a-stochastic-parrot.) <br> Underwood, Ted.

-Underwood, Ted.
 "Mapping the Latent Spaces of Culture" Startwords 3: Parrots.
-August 1, 2022. [original](https://startwords.cdh.princeton.edu/issues/3/mapping-latent-spaces/), [archived](https://doi.org/10.5281/ZENODO.6567481).
+August 1, 2022. [original](https://startwords.cdh.princeton.edu/issues/3/mapping-latent-spaces/), [archived](https://doi.org/10.5281/ZENODO.6567481). <br> Allison Parish.
+[Language models can only write poetry](https://posts.decontextualize.com/language-models-poetry/).
+2021

+Have these read for next week.
+For the rest of this course, if a reading is given for a particular week, I expect you to have read that work _before_ class.

 ---

 ## Week 2 Flavours of AI

 ...culminating in neural networks, transformers, and attention.
 We'll start with the cyberneticists.
 We'll talk about 'intelligence' and what a problem _that_ is.

 ---